senadkurtisi/pytorch-GCN/README.md

 |:---:|:---:|:---:|:---:|
 | 81.0 | 1.0 | 0.65 | 0.02 |

-## Training
-Training of the model takes approximately 2.1 seconds (for 200 epochs) on the Cora dataset by using GTX 1650Ti GPU. </br>
-This is highly dependent on the dataset used, since the graphs which represent social media platforms can be enormous and have millions of nodes, let alone edges.

 ## Setup & Instructions
 1. Open Anaconda Prompt and navigate to the directory of this repo by using: ```cd PATH_TO_THIS_REPO ```